 That’s the power of customer reviews - they’re honest, they’re informative, and they’re also highly impactful when someone is about to commit to a purchase.
 A customer review can make or break a sale.
 That’s why you should feature any positive customer reviews or testimonials clearly and prominently on your website or store pages.

 Another option?
 Create a testimonials page on your website where you can aggregate all the positive feedback you’ve gotten from past customers.
 ChowNow does this beautifully with a page that includes testimonial videos, images, quotes, and more - all featuring restaurant owners touting the awesomeness of using the ChowNow app.

 Customer review and testimonial videos do differ slightly.
 Review videos are usually submitted from a customer without any incentive.
 Many shoppers upload their own review videos because they want to provide support to other shoppers like themselves who are considering making a purchase.
 Testimonial videos, on the other hand, are usually created by a company with the help of a loyal past or present customer.
 Both are huge motivators for anyone doing product or service research, so if you have any reviews or testimonial videos on hand, make sure to use them to spur more sales.

-Bonus tip: Collecting customer feedback could be as simple as sending personalised emails to existing customers and including engaging feedback forms like these.
-With Paperform, you can automatically push data to spreadsheets and create cool graphics or custom PDFs with responses.
+Bonus tip: Collecting customer feedback could be as simple as sending personalised emails to existing customers and including engaging feedback forms like these or survey forms.
+With Paperform, you can automatically push data to Google Sheets and create cool graphics or custom PDFs with responses.
 Here are 1000+ integrations that can help you automate your feedback forms in no time.

 What better way to convince potential customers to buy your product or service than by showing them how easy it is to use?